Gio Benitez

-Giovani "Gio" Benitez (born October 29, 1985) is an American broadcast journalist and correspondent for ABC News, who appears on Good Morning America, World News Tonight, 20/20, and Nightline.
+Giovani Benitez (born October 29, 1985) is an American broadcast journalist and correspondent for ABC News, who appears on Good Morning America, World News Tonight, 20/20, and Nightline.
 He also hosted the Fusion collaboration version of Nightline.
 He has won three television news Emmy awards.
 On April 9, 2020, he was promoted to Transportation Correspondent, operating from New York and DC.

 On September 8, 2020, he hosted a special season finale for the sixteenth season of the ABC program What Would You Do?.

 Early life

 Benitez was born in Miami to a family who immigrated to the United States from Cuba.
 He graduated from Miami Coral Park High School in 2004; and in 2008, graduated with a Bachelor of Arts degree in anthropology and sociology from Florida International University.
 He is bilingual in English and Spanish.

-Good morning America and GMA Weekend
+Good Morning America and GMA Weekend

 Benitez hosted a GMA "United States of Breakfast" cooking competition in Boston between chefs Solomon Sidell and Robin Sidell.
 He reported live from Quincy Market during the summer of 2023.